-Applicant submitted his Electronic Questionnaire for Investigations Processing (e-QIP), on February 23, 2011.
-(Item 5.)
-On November 16, 2012, the Department of Defense issued a Statement of Reasons (SOR) detailing the security concerns under Guidelines F (Financial Considerations) and E (Personal Conduct) concerning Applicant.
+Applicant submitted his Electronic Questionnaire for Investigations Processing (e-QIP), on August 12, 2013.
+(Item 4.)
+On March 17, 2014, the Department of Defense issued a Statement of Reasons (SOR) detailing the security concerns under Guideline F (Financial Considerations) concerning Applicant.
 The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) effective within the Department of Defense on September 1, 2006.

-Applicant answered the SOR in writing on January 10, 2013, and requested a decision by an administrative judge without a hearing.
-(Item 4.)
-Department Counsel submitted the Government's written case (FORM) to Applicant on March 19, 2013.
-The FORM contained nine documents.
-Applicant acknowledged receipt of the FORM on April 1, 2013.
+Applicant answered the SOR in writing on April 11, and April 29, 2014, and requested a decision by an administrative judge without a hearing.
+(Item 3.)
+Department Counsel submitted the Government's written case (FORM) to Applicant on July 8, 2014.
+The FORM contained eight documents.
+Applicant acknowledged receipt of the FORM on July 22, 2014.
 He was given 30 days from receipt of the FORM to submit any additional documentation.
-Applicant submitted an additional personal statement on April 17, 2013.
-Department Counsel indicated she had no objection to this document, and it is admitted into evidence as Applicant Exhibit A. Based upon a review of the pleadings, and exhibits, eligibility for access to classified information is denied.
+Applicant elected not to submit any additional information.
+The case was assigned to me on September 15, 2014.
+Based upon a review of the pleadings, and exhibits, eligibility for access to classified information is denied.